OpenID for European Digital Identity: An architectural analysis of user-centric identity management

-Roles are characterized by constraints on the behavior expected in a specific situation, i.e., a set of \emph{connected actions} expressing \emph{situation-dependent} attributes {[}\citeproc{ref-freehaven:terms}{24}{]}.
-They are typically expressed as a pre-established collection of applicable policy rules {[}\citeproc{ref-ietf:rfc3198}{18}; \citeproc{ref-ietf:rfc4949}{21}; \citeproc{ref-iso:24765}{33}{]}: ``when you grant a role to a principal, you give that principal all of the permissions in that role'' {[}\citeproc{ref-gc:iam}{48}{]}.} Entities are then issued a \emph{role certificate} -- in place of individual identifiers {[}\citeproc{ref-ietf:rfc7642}{17}{]} -- which only asserts that the entity is ``{[}a{]} member of the set of {[}entities{]} that have identities that are assigned to the same role'' {[}\citeproc{ref-ietf:rfc4949}{21}{]}.
-One could even go so far as to say that \emph{roles \textbf{are} (partial) identities}, which can be assumed by different entities {[}\citeproc{ref-aws:iam}{49}{]}.
-Which roles -- which identities -- are distinguished depends entirely on ``the context of a function delivered by a particular application'' {[}\citeproc{ref-auth0:glossary}{50}{]}.
+Roles are characterized by constraints on their behavior expected in a specific situation, i.e., a set of \emph{connected actions} expressing \emph{situation-dependent} attributes {[}\citeproc{ref-freehaven:terms}{23}{]}.
+They are typically expressed as a pre-established collection of applicable policy rules {[}\citeproc{ref-ietf:rfc4949}{20}; \citeproc{ref-iso:24765}{30}{]}: ``when you grant a role to a principal, you give that principal all of the permissions in that role'' {[}\citeproc{ref-gc:iam}{47}{]}.} Entities are then issued a \emph{role certificate} -- in place of individual identifiers {[}\citeproc{ref-ietf:rfc7642}{19}{]} -- which only asserts that the entity is ``{[}a{]} member of the set of {[}entities{]} that have identities that are assigned to the same role'' {[}\citeproc{ref-ietf:rfc4949}{20}{]}.
+One could even go so far as to say that \emph{roles \textbf{are} (partial) identities}, i.e., sets of attributes shared by different entities {[}\citeproc{ref-aws:iam}{48}{]}.
+Which roles or (partial) identities are distinguished depends entirely on ``the context of a function delivered by a particular application'' {[}\citeproc{ref-auth0:glossary}{49}{]}.